-This year, we allowed 3 substitute days for every teacher in order for them to complete individualized assessments for each of their students.
-Teachers felt that the data from these assessments helped drive instruction.
-As apart of our School Implementation Plan, the entire school also completed and scored pre- and post- writing prompts in order to inform and guide their instruction and identify high impact practices.
-There was a great deal of growth between the pre- and post-prompts.
-In all grade levels, we saw growth from Fall to Spring on the Fastbridge with the exception of two grade levels where there was a slight dip in scores.
+The following is previous data from Spring 2019.
+There was academic growth from Fall to Spring on the Fastbridge with the exception of two grade levels where there was a slight dip in scores.
 Second grade decreased the number of students scoring below the 25th%ile by 3%.
 Third grade decreased the number of students scoring below the 25th%ile by 1%.
 Fourth grade, though a few more students dropped to the below 25%ile category was still at 3% in that category.
 Fifth grade remained at only 1%.
 On the CAASPP, 90% of students scored at or above the 90th percentile.